rsyncOSX/RsyncUI/README.md

 ### Why two apps and latest versions

 The development of RsyncOSX commenced in *2015* as a private project to learn Swift.
 In *2019*, Apple released SwiftUI, which is a development framework for building user interfaces for iOS, iPadOS, watchOS, TVOS, and macOS.
 SwiftUI quickly became very popular and I commence another private project to learn SwiftUI.
-The model part of RsyncOSX was at that time quite stable, and I decided to refactor the GUI part of RsyncOSX by SwiftUI.
+The model part of RsyncOSX was at that time quite stable, and I decided to refactor the GUI by SwiftUI.
 And that is the short story behind the two applications.

 | App      | Storage  | #lines  | #files | UI | Latest version  |  Version 1.0.0 |
 | ----------- | ----------- |   ----------- | -------- |  -------- | -------- | -------- |